New Financial Reporting Requirements for Governments Proposed in U.S. Senate: A Costly and Burdensome Unfunded Mandate

-GFOA has long advocated for governments to demonstrate transparency and accountability by making financial information readily accessible to the public, but hastily passing this bill may create data standards that opens the door to directing the use of specific technologies for reporting governmental financial information.
+GFOA has long advocated for governments to demonstrate transparency and accountability by making financial information readily accessible to the public, but this law creating data standards opens the door to directing the use of specific technologies for reporting governmental financial information.

 This effort to create new universal reporting categories will have minimal value to transparency efforts and would be a significant cost to state and local governments.
 This unfunded mandate would require extensive staff time along with the need for consulting resources and potentially risky updates to government financial systems.